Saturday, February 11, 2012

 1968: The Beatles transferred all their business affairs to Apple Record Company.

 1968: Two great acts of the Rock Era debuted on the chart on the same date in history.
-Sly & the Family Stone debuted with their first single "Dance to the Music" while Kenny Rogers & the First Edition debuted with "Just Dropped In (To See What Condition My Condition Was In)".
+Sly & the Family Stone debuted with their first single "Dance To The Music" while Kenny Rogers & the First Edition debuted with "Just Dropped In (To See What Condition My Condition Was In)".

 1968: The Four Tops Greatest Hits was the #1 album in the U.K.

-Cream was back with their follow-up album.
+Cream was back with their follow-up album...

-1968: The "Magical Mystery Tour" Soundtrack by the Beatles dominated the album chart for a sixth week.
+1968: The "Magical Mystery Tour" Soundtrack by the Beatles dominated the Album chart for a sixth week.
 The Rolling Stones would have to settle for peaking at #2 with Their Satanic Majesties Request.
 Diana Ross and the Supremes Greatest Hits was next with Herb Alpert's Ninth by Herb Alpert & the Tijuana Brass in the #4 spot.
 Bob Dylan moved from 48-5 with the album John Wesley Harding, but would never be able to top the Beatles.
 The rest of the Top 10: Pisces, Aquarius, Capricorn & Jones Ltd. from the Monkees, The Turtles!
-Golden Hits was #7, Cream's Disraeli Gears, the Mamas & Papas had the #9 album--Farewell to the First Golden Era and Engelbert Humperdinck closed the list with The Last Waltz.
+Golden Hits was #7, Cream's Disraeli Gears, the Mamas and the Papas had the #9 album--Farewell to the First Golden Era and Engelbert Humperdinck closed the list with The Last Waltz.

-1968: "Chain of Fools" by Aretha Franklin led the way on the R&B chart for a fourth week.
+1968: "Chain Of Fools" by Aretha Franklin led the way on the R&B chart for a fourth week.

 1968: "Love Is Blue", The #1 Instrumental of the Rock Era*, moved from 7 to 1 on this date.
 That shook off "Green Tambourine" by the Lemon Pipers while "Spooky" from the Classics IV was third.
 John Fred & His Playboy Band dropped to #4 with their former #1--"Judy In Disguise (With Glasses)".
-The rest of the Top 10: Aretha Franklin's "Chain of Fools", which peaked at #2, the Temptations and "I Wish It Would Rain", the Lettermen with the medley "Goin' Out of My Head/Can't Take My Eyes Off You", the Human Beinz were still at 8 with "Nobody But Me", Gary Puckett from Twin Falls, Idaho with the Union Gap on "Woman, Woman" and the American Breed slipped with their smash "Bend Me, Shape Me".
+The rest of the Top 10: Aretha Franklin's "Chain Of Fools", which peaked at #2, the Temptations and "I Wish It Would Rain", the Lettermen with the medley "Goin' Out Of My Head/Can't Take My Eyes Off You", the Human Beinz were still at 8 with "Nobody But Me", Gary Puckett from Twin Falls, Idaho with the Union Gap on "Woman, Woman" and the American Breed slipped with their smash "Bend Me, Shape Me".

 1971: Stanley, Idaho's Carole King released the epic album Tapestry.